Capital punishment in Sweden: Dates for abolition of the death penalty

-The clause that prohibits the death penalty has been a part of the Constitution since 1975.
-Sweden is a state party to the Second Optional Protocol to ICCPR (ratified in 1990), Protocol No. 6 to ECHR (1984), and Protocol No. 13 to ECHR (2003).
+The clause that prohibits the death penalty has been part of the Constitution since 1975.
+Sweden is a state party to the Second Optional Protocol to ICCPR (ratified in 1990), Protocol No. 6 (1984), and Protocol No. 13 (2003) to ECHR.

 In the Riksdag of the Estates, a majority of the peasants worked for the abolition of the death penalty, for example when the new penalty code of 1864 was discussed.

 Titles

 Two titles were used for the official who carried out the execution: skarprättare, who carried out beheadings and bödel, who carried out other types of capital punishment.
 Originally beheading by sword was reserved for nobles, where as commoners could be beheaded by axe or hanged.
 By the 18th century all beheadings were made by axe, for commoners and nobles alike, and some crimes such as forgery always carried the punishment of hanging.
 During the 19th century, each province of Sweden along with the City of Stockholm had an appointed executioner who travelled the area to carry out executions.
 In 1900, a national executioner (riksskarprättare) was appointed, a position that was filled by the last executioner Albert Gustaf Dahlman who until then had been responsible for carrying out executions in Stockholm.